WebAssembly/spec/md-proto/WebAssembly.md

    than the control-flow stack top's limit value.

 The type stack begins empty.
-The control-flow stack begins with one entry, with the [type] sequence consisting of the return types of the function, and with the limit value being zero.
+The control-flow stack begins with one entry, with the [type] sequence consisting of the return types of the function, with the limit value being zero, and the isThisAnIf flag being false.

 For each instruction in the body, in sequence order:
  - For each construct in the instruction's signature's operands in reverse